bluegrass-dev/blog/index.md

 Howdy, folks -

 I'm CJ Taylor, an [`unbridled spirit`](https://kentucky.gov/about/pages/unbridledspirit.aspx) in The Bluegrass State of Kentucky.
-I've been playing digital legos as a Software Engineer since 2010 and spend most of my time these days in Amazon Web Services.
+I've been playing digital [`LEGO`](https://www.lego.com/en-us) as a Software Engineer since 2010 and spend most of my time these days in [`Amazon Web Services`](https://aws.amazon.com/).

 I'm a glutton for solving problems and helping others pick up strategies and technologies to ease their workflow.
-I hope to make this place a treasure trove for those looking to know what I'm up to or researching.
+I hope to make this place a treasure trove for those looking to know what I'm up to, researching, or hackin' on.

 I hope you enjoy what wacky bits get stashed here over time, and if you'd like to chat, feel free to reach out!